Alendart/Alendart/README.md

-🔭 I’m currently working on  2D Survivor Game in Godot
+🔭 I’m currently working on  BuildYourVillage in Godot.
+My own 2D game!

-🌱 I’m currently learning Godot and GDScript
+🌱 I’m currently learning Game Development

 👨‍💼 All my projects are here on GitHub